- Itemized Deductions

 Prepayment of next year's property taxes.

-Only taxes assessed and paid in 2017 can be deducted for 2017.
+Only taxes paid in 2018 and assessed prior to 2019 can be deducted for 2018.
 State or local law determines whether and when a property tax is assessed, which is generally when the taxpayer becomes liable for the property tax imposed.

 Refunds and rebates.

-Enter the state and local personal property taxes you paid, but only if the taxes were based on value alone and were imposed on a yearly basis.
+Enter on line 5c the state and local personal property taxes you paid, but only if the taxes were based on value alone and were imposed on a yearly basis.

 You paid a yearly fee for the registration of your car.
 Part of the fee was based on the car's value and part was based on its weight.
 You can deduct only the part of the fee that was based on the car's value.